Kariaro/ZebonCraft/README.md

-# ZebonCraft
+# ZebonCraft (1.16.x)

-This is a project where I try to learn how to code mods.
+This is a project where I try to learn how to code minecraft mods.

 # Progress List

-Everything here I need to learn before I can code anything possible within minecraft.
+When I'm done with all of these tasks I should be able to code anything possible within minecraft.
-When I'm done with the list I'm going to join some projects :D
+After that I'll try join some projects :D

 ### TODO (1.17.x)